WE ARE OPEN FOR THE 2025 SEASON

 15,000-30,000 Scoville units.

 Also called Shipkas.
 An heirloom, believed to have been smuggled out of Russia in the 1980's, that is shaped and colored like a carrot with a sweet, tangy, spicy, and fruity flavor.
 18" compact plants are great for containers.
 Perfect for chutneys, salsas, grilling, and roasting.
-Seeds from Seeds N Such.

 15,000-30,000 Scoville units.